Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 Easy access to a single record system eases and supports the business.
 Each area may use a different database system, but as long as the resulting view is consistent, this will not harm the organisation.

-Ideally we want to try and limit the number of systems customer-facing colleagues are using.
+Ideally, we want to try and limit the number of systems customer-facing colleagues are using.
 They should be able to work in one place to ease training and stress.

-MDM involves creating or documenting a master record for each entity in the company's central processes, to allow the important data to be synchronised between systems.
+MDM involves creating or documenting a master record for each entity in the company's central processes to synchronise this data.

 This single source can be decentralised, consolidated or any other shape you can imagine as long as the data source and the data relationships are understood, and the outcome results in an ability to see the whole picture about a customer, reseller, product or other important entity.